Out of the Box: 2016 Honda PilotJun 9th, 2015

 Safety has been amped up with a whole host of “new to Honda” and “new to the industry” equipment.
 These fall under the moniker “HONDA SENSING” technologies designed to “sense” the dangers of the road early and either do something about it or alert the driver to action.
 These include: Adaptive Cruise Control, Collision Mitigation Braking, LaneKeep Assist, Road departure Mitigation, Forward Collision Warning, Lane Departure Warning.
 The Touring model will also add Rear Cross Traffic Monitor to the standard back up camera.

 Refinement doesn’t end with styling…how does it perform?
 Both power and efficiency have been increased in the direct Injection SOHC 3.5L iVtec Earth Dreams V6 which delivers 280hp (up from 250hp on the previous generation) and 262lb/ft of torque out of a new 6speed transmission or a 9speed transmission with a space saving, push-button gear shifter and paddle shifters on the Touring Edition.
 With that many gears, fuel efficiency has increased in the 2016 Pilot and is complimented by the cylinder deactivation and slick auto start/stop.
-Rumour has it that Pilots in Canada will also include a standard remote starter to help with those early hockey practices on especially chilly Canadian mornings.
+The Pilots in Canada will also include a standard remote starter to help with those early hockey practices on especially chilly Canadian mornings.

 Providing outstanding dynamic handling are a new Intelligent Variable Torque Management (I-VTM4) AWD system which reacts 46 per cent faster and Intelligent Traction Management System that allows you to choose your driving preference for any terrain: normal, snow, mud or sand.
 This all new all-wheel drive system has an electronically controlled rear clutch that transfers torque to the outside tires if say, you like aggressive cornering.
 The competition typically uses a braking system to slow down the inside tires to maneuver around corners, whereas Honda appreciates performance and the ability to power through.